mohamdy9520-eng/task_manager/README.md

 # 📱 Task Manager App (Flutter + Firebase)

-A scalable task management application built with Flutter and Firebase.
+A scalable and real-time Task Management mobile application built with Flutter and Firebase, designed with clean UI and modular architecture in mind.

 This project is part of my learning journey toward building production-ready applications, focusing on real-time data handling, authentication, and scalable architecture practices.